About Us –

 What is your full fee gap to see a psychologist?

-As at June 2020 the gap fee is approximately $85, this is subject to change as either Medicare rebates (if referred under a MHCP or GP Management Plan) or consulting fees may change over time.
+As of January 2024, the gap fee is approximately $120.
+This is subject to change as either Medicare rebates (if referred under an MHCP or GP Management Plan) or consulting fees may change over time.

 Do you negotiate fees?